Gellybean/Mathfinder-Bot/eval.md

 When a dice expression is used, it will return an event to let you know what value was rolled.
 The events are in order of operation.

+Now we can add a modifier to the roll.

+  `1d20 + STR_SCORE` This would roll a twenty-sided die and add your STR_SCORE to the total.
+Of course, that's stupid, since you would want the modifier instead.

+  `(STR_SCORE - 10) / 2` With this, we can get the modifier value and then do `1d20 + (STR_SCORE - 10) / 2`.